citiususc/SparkBWA/README.md

 # SparkBWA
-Speeding Up the Alignment of High-Throughput DNA Sequencing Data
+Speeding Up the Alignment of High-Throughput DNA Sequencing Data using Apache Spark

 # What's SparkBWA about? #

-**SparkBWA** is a tool to run the Burrows-Wheeler Aligner--[BWA][1] on a [Spark][4] cluster running [Hadoop][2].
+**SparkBWA** is a tool that integrates the Burrows-Wheeler Aligner--[BWA][1] on a [Apache Spark][4] framework running on the top of [Hadoop][2].
 The current version of SparkBWA (v0.1, march 2016) supports the following BWA algorithms:

 * **BWA-MEM**
 * **BWA-ALN**

-All of them work with paired reads.
+All of them work with paired-end reads.

 # Structure #
 In this GitHub repository you can find the following directories: